enathu/aaram/readme.md

 1. Tell me about any bugs you find, or enhancements you would like to see

 2. Contribute directly to the font.
-Complete set of source files are available in this repository as VBF and UFO files.
+Complete set of source files are available in this repository as UFO files.

 ### Bug Reports & Glyph requests